-With fireworks and gunshots ranging from 140-170 decibels, one can begin to understand the vulnerability from certain avocations.
+With fireworks and gunshots ranging from 140-170 decibels, one can begin to understand the vulnerability of certain avocations.
 A series of events and intricacies of the inner ear absorb the impact, and in short, most NIHL is caused by the damage and death of hair cells that do not regenerate.
-Extremely loud sounds like fireworks or explosions can also harm the eardrum or the bones in the middle ear causing instant permanent hearing loss.
+Extremely loud sounds like fireworks or explosions can also harm the eardrum or the bones in the middle ear, causing instant permanent hearing loss.

-NIHL can affect people of any age as it is caused by exposure to intense one-time “impulse” sounds (shooting), or to loud noise over time (such as going to concerts).
-That said, it is not surprising that certain recreational activities can increase the odds of getting NIHL, including shooting targets, hunting, being part of a band or attending high-volume performances.
+NIHL can affect people of any age as it is caused by exposure to intense one-time “impulse” sounds (shooting) or to loud noise over time (such as going to concerts).
+That said, it is not surprising that certain recreational activities can increase the odds of getting NIHL, including shooting targets, hunting, being part of a band, or attending high-volume performances.

 - Shooter plugs – Non-digital and digital, these are made for shooting environments.
 Non-digital work best where a low number of shots are fired.
 Filters enhance sound for awareness of game and dog tracking while allowing easier communication between hunting partners.
 The digital variety not only customizes the fit but feature advanced electronic hearing protection for peak performance including wind and noise suppression.
 There are even separate modes for game and clay.

 Before you fire your next shot or take in a show, know you can filter the sound for your experience.